-After giving effect to the sale of our common stock in this offering assuming an initial public offering price of \$15.00 per share (which represents the midpoint of the initial public offering range set forth on the cover page of this prospectus) and after deducting estimated sales load and estimated expenses of the offering payable by us, our as-adjusted net asset value as of September 30, 2006 would have been approximately \$239 million, or \$14.05 per share.
+After giving effect to the sale of our common stock in this offering at the initial public offering price of \$15.00 per share and after deducting estimated sales load and estimated expenses of the offering payable by us, our as-adjusted net asset value as of September 30, 2006 would have been approximately \$239 million, or \$14.05 per share.
 This represents an immediate decrease in our net asset value per share of \$0.95 to existing stockholders and dilution in net asset value per share of \$0.95 to new investors who purchase shares in this offering.